brainsqueeze/text2vec/README.md

 If you have CUDA and cuDNN installed you can run
 `pip install -r requirements-gpu.txt`.
 The GPU will automatically be detected and used if present, otherwise it will fall back to the CPU for training and inferencing.

-To train a model with a custom data set, simply replace the data set(s) in [/data](text2vec/data) with your own.
+### Mutual contextual orthogonality

+To impose quasi-mutual orthogonality on the learned context vectors simply add the `--orthogonal` flag to the training command.
+This will add a loss term that can be thought of as a Lagrange multiplier where the constraint is self-alignment of the context vectors, and orthogonality between non-self vectors.
+The aim is not to impose orthogonality between all text inputs that are not the same, but rather to coerce the model to learn significantly different encodings for different contextual inputs.

 ## Inference Demo
+---

 Once a model is fully trained then a demo API can be run, along with a small UI to interact with the REST API.
 This demo attempts to use the trained model